-**CMHC applications for St. George will be taken until March 1st, 2019**
+**CMHC applications for St. George will not be accepted for the 2020-2021 academic year and until further notice.**

 Clinical mental health counselors are licensed professional counselors who work with individuals, families, and groups to help facilitate growth and development.
 They practice in a range of settings, including outpatient, inpatient, community mental health agencies, private practice settings, and other contexts where counseling and mental health services are provided.
 Like other mental health professions, a variety of issues may be addressed through professional counseling, and the University of Utah CMHC program emphasizes the use of culturally-relevant, empirically supported, and strength-based approaches in addressing these issues.